When you’re looking for experienced Harold’s Cross tree surgeon, look no further than Good Fellers Tree Services.

 Keep soil healthy.

-Plant lawn or some kind of ground cover.
-Dead plant material will decay in the ground and enrich the soil.
-Make certain your plants can thrive in the shade and that their roots do not take on the tree.
+- Plant lawn or some type of ground cover.
+Dead plant product will decay in the ground and enhance the soil.
+Ensure your plants can thrive in the shade and that their roots do not compete with the tree.